Last Updated: February 10, 2025

 Early Life and Career Beginnings

-Chuck Berry was born in 1926 in St. Louis, Missouri, the youngest child of parents Henry, a Baptist deacon, and Martha, a public school principal.
+Chuck Berry was born Charles Edward Anderson Berry on October 18, 1926, in St. Louis, Missouri.
+He was the youngest child of parents Henry, a Baptist deacon, and Martha, a public school principal.
 Showing an interest in music at an early age, he gave his first public performance in 1941 while attending Sumner High School.
-In 1944, he was arrested for armed robbery and grand theft auto, and was sent to the Intermediate Reformatory for Young Men at Algoa, located near Jefferson City.
+In 1944, Chuck was arrested for armed robbery and grand theft auto and was sent to the Intermediate Reformatory for Young Men at Algoa, located near Jefferson City.
 While there, he formed a singing quartet, and in 1947, on his 21st birthday, he was released.

 Success with Chess Records

 Upon traveling to Chicago in 1955, Berry met with blues musician Muddy Waters, who recommended that he contact Leonard Chess from Chess Records.
-Shortly thereafter, Berry recorded an updated version of "Ida Red," renaming it "Maybellene."
-The track was a huge hit, selling over one million copies and ascending to number one on Billboard's rhythm and blues chart.
-The next year, Berry had another triumph with "Roll Over Beethoven," which hit number 29 on the Billboard Top 100.
-Toward the end of 1957, Berry was touring the United States with Buddy Holly and the Everly Brothers, among others.
-For the rest of the decade, Berry continued churning out the hits, racking up more than a dozen chart singles.
+Shortly thereafter, Chuck recorded an updated version of "Ida Red," renaming it "Maybellene."
+The track was a huge hit, selling over one million copies and ascending to #1 on the "Billboard" rhythm and blues chart.
+The next year, Berry had another triumph with "Roll Over Beethoven," which hit #29 on the "Billboard" Top 100.
+Toward the end of 1957, he was touring the United States with Buddy Holly and the Everly Brothers, among others.
+For the rest of the decade, Chuck continued churning out the hits, racking up more than a dozen chart singles.
 Among his US Top 10 hits were "School Days," "Rock and Roll Music," "Johnny B. Goode," and "Sweet Little Sixteen."

-At the end of the 50s, Berry had become a major star, even making appearances in films such as "Rock Rock Rock" and "Go, Johnny, Go!"
-Additionally, he opened a racially integrated nightclub in St. Louis, and also made real estate investments.
-However, in December of 1959, Berry was arrested on charges of having sexual intercourse with a 14-year-old waitress; he was convicted in 1960, and sentenced to five years in jail.
+At the end of the '50s, Berry had become a major star, even making appearances in films such as "Rock Rock Rock" and "Go, Johnny, Go!"
+Additionally, he opened a racially integrated nightclub in St. Louis and also made real estate investments.
+However, in December 1959, Chuck was arrested on charges of having sexual intercourse with a 14-year-old waitress; he was convicted in 1960, and sentenced to five years in jail.
 Following an appeal, he was given three years.
-He ultimately served one-and-a-half years, and was released in 1963.
+He ultimately served one-and-a-half years and was released in 1963.

 Chuck Berry